We use cookies to improve your experience

 Why it's important: This step helps you have a clear picture of all the work that needs to be done.

-Step 2: Identify Activity Dependencies
+Step 2: Identify activity dependencies

 Determine dependencies by specifying which tasks rely on the completion of others.
 Create an "immediate predecessors" column and list the tasks that must be completed before the current task can start.
 For instance, you can't write code until you've created a design.